PureClarity/nuget-pureclarity/docs/managers/feed-manager.md

 **`CollectionState<User> GetUserCollectionState()`**

-Returns the state of the internal collection.
-This includes item count and a read only collection of the items added so far (items that did not return an error in the AddItemResult object);
+Returns the state of the internal collection as a [CollectionState](/nuget-pureclarity/models/collection-state) object.